knutin/protostore/README.md

  1. Receive as many requests from tcp threads on a channel as we can without blocking.
 This drains the queue of outstanding requests that piled up while we we're doing other work.
-The future will automatically run again when there's a new message on the channel.
+The future will automatically run again when there's new messages on the channel.

  1. Submit the current batch to the kernel with `io_submit`.